EllyChanx/CV/README.md

 #### Fast learner

-I was placed into an important government project even with no previous experience on computing and coding by showing initiative on learning.
-I quickly picked up SQL and HTML along with the assigned tasks.
-I also promptly gained understandings on users' work flow and work habit to make sure the project would be delivered with high quality.
+I quickly picked up SQL and HTML along with the assigned tasks while I was working as a Software QA.
+As a student in Makers, I demonstrated the ability of self-learning thoroughly.
+I learned Rails and ReactJS in a short period of time, and was able to apply them into mutiple projects.
+I gained great feedbacks from my peers for having clear understanding of the concepts and was able to explain my work.

 #### Team-player

 I possess strong commitment to team environment dynamics with the ability to make contribution.
-It was an essential task for me to deliver the users' requirements to the developers precisely and communicate with my teammates and leader effectively during the development process.
+As a tester, it was an essential task for me to deliver the users' requirements to the developers precisely.
+As a developer, I communicate with my team effectively during the development process and aim to deliver high quality works either as a follower or a leader.

 ## Experience
 **Million Tech Development Ltd** (Mar.
 2017 to May 2018)